jakky1/jk_fast_listview/README.md

 ## Who need this package?

 - If all the items has the same width & height, please use official flutter [ListView][1] and [GridView][2].
 Both classes work well with fixed-size items, also support fast scrolling among a large amount of data in this case.
 - If the width & height of items are variable, and you need to fast jump to far-far-away item (by call jumpToIndex / animateToIndex, or drag scrollbar by user), please use this package.
-This is useful for some applications (ex. chap app).
+This is useful for some applications (ex. chat app).

 # Quick Start